cyd01/simpleca/README.md

 docker build . --file Dockerfile --tag simpleca
 ```

+A pre-built image is also available at <https://hub.docker.com/repository/docker/cyd01/simpleca>.

 ## How to use command-line mode client

 ### How to create a certificate authority